naoshibaikyu/cyborgresistance/halloween.md

 @LOCATIONlightslab2: DR. LIGHT'S LAB

-Arrietty: Pleaasssee?
+Arrietty Sad: Pleaasssee?

 Light: No.

-Arrietty: Come on!!
+Arrietty Annoyed: Come on!!

 Light: **[sigh]** I said no, it means no, Arrietty.

-Arrietty: Seriously, what's the problem?
+Arrietty Annoyed: Seriously, what's the problem?

 Light: Because last year you all made a gigantic mess and it took poor Auto *weeks* to clean up the place.

-Arrietty: What?
+Arrietty Angry: What?
 Now you're just making up excuses, we've only been living with you for a *few months* at most.

 Light: Well, the answer is no and that is final.

-Arrietty: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?
+Arrietty Angry: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?

 Molly Sad: I take it Dr. Light didn't take it well seeing you setting up the Halloween party, huh?

-Arrietty: Yeah, so much effort for that… Guess we can try again next year.
+Arrietty Sad: Yeah, so much effort for that… Guess we can try again next year.

 Molly Happy: Not so fast!
 We can find somewhere else to party!